moneybutton/yours-core/blog/contents/articles/2016-02-26-yours/index.md

 something belongs to you, it's yours.
 This perfectly describes the essence of what Datt is trying to achieve.
 Yours gives control of content, moderation, hosting, and payments to the users.
 If it's yours, post it on Yours.
-Yours is the product, but behind the scenes it is base on the Datt software and Datt network.
+Yours is the product, but behind the scenes it is based on the Datt software and Datt network.
 It is a product intended to have a mainstream audience, so it has a mainstream name.